Francisco Franco: Treatment of Jews

+Preston writes that, in the post-war years, "a myth was carefully constructed to claim that Franco's regime had saved many Jews from extermination" as a means to deflect foreign criticism away from allegations of active collaboration with the Nazi regime.
+As early as 1943, the Ministry of Foreign Affairs concluded that the Allies were likely to win the war.
+José Félix de Lequerica y Erquiza became Foreign Minister in 1944 and soon developed an "obsession" with the importance of the "Jewish card" in relations with the former Allied powers.

 Spain provided visas for thousands of French Jews to transit Spain en route to Portugal to escape the Nazis.
 Spanish diplomats protected about 4,000 Jews living in Hungary, Romania, Bulgaria, Czechoslovakia, and Austria.
 At least some 20,000 to 30,000 Jews were allowed to pass through Spain in the first half of the War.
 Jews who were not allowed to enter Spain, however, were sent to the Miranda de Ebro concentration camp or deported to France.
 In January 1943, after the German embassy in Spain told the Spanish government that it had two months to remove its Jewish citizens from Western Europe, Spain severely limited visas, and only 800 Jews were allowed to enter the country.
 After the war, Franco exaggerated his contributions to saving Jews in order to improve Spain's image in the world and end its international isolation.